redwoodjs/create-redwood-app/README.md

 # HammerFramework's `create-hammer-app`

+⚠️a This is a work in progress.
+It is not currently functional.⚠️

 This is an example Hammer app.
 In order to figure out what Hammer should be like, we're first developing a simple app with the technology stack we want and seeing how it feels.
 Eventually, the things we learn here will be codified in